ayubumer/Coursera-DS-Getting_and_Cleaning_Data_Project/README.md

 - 'README.md'

-- 'tidydata.CSV'   : Averages on all variables by Subject and activity for both Combined Training and Test data Set
+- 'tidydata.txt'   : Averages on all variables by Subject and activity for both Combined Training and Test data Set

 - 'CodeBook.md'    : Describes the variables, the data, and any transformations or Steps